connexcs/docs/docs/developers/scriptforge-api.md

 ```

 !!! warning "Potential Sync Issues"
-    Ensure that ALL async functions are executed with a wait, otherwise the system will lose the synchronised state with your script and the connection will crash.
+    Ensure that ALL async functions are executed with `await`, otherwise the system will lose the synchronised state with your script and the connection will crash.
 If not implemented correctly, billing and call stability could be impacted.